cliffordp/cliff-wp-plugin-boilerplate/README.md

 Documenting this project's progress...

 #### March 25, 2020
-* Admin Settings page: Add an example multi-select option.
-[Demo GIF](https://share.getcloudapp.com/p9uKo1AX)
+* Admin Settings page: Add an example [multi-select option](https://developer.wordpress.org/block-editor/components/select-control/) ([demo GIF](https://share.getcloudapp.com/p9uKo1AX)), requiring quite the multidimensional array to get registered as a Setting: "show_in_rest" > "schema" > "items" (type=array) > "items" (type=integer)

 #### March 24, 2020
 * Add `declare( strict_types=1 );` to the top of all PHP files.
 * Admin Settings page: Make one of the default buttons link to our own Customizer panel.

 #### March 23, 2020
-* Admin Settings page: Add tabbed navigation with icons in the tab names and styling to support the wp-admin color schemes.
+* Admin Settings page: Add [tabbed navigation](https://developer.wordpress.org/block-editor/components/tab-panel/) with [icons](https://developer.wordpress.org/block-editor/components/dashicon/) in the tab names and styling to support the wp-admin color schemes.
 [2 minute demo video](https://share.getcloudapp.com/YEuAzYGO)
 * Change the _Strings_ utility class to implement the [voku/stringy](https://github.com/voku/Stringy) [library](https://packagist.org/packages/voku/stringy).
 * Change the way Assets (CSS/JS) are handled, making them have to be registered before enqueued (best practice) and make it easier to do so for our internal assets, only needing the file name from the */dist* folder.
-* Add more reliable detection of when is a frontend request--example: `Common::current_request_is( 'frontend' )`--to improve performance, additionally being able to detect more, like REST API, Ajax, or WP-Cron requests.
+* Add more reliable detection of when is a frontend request--example: `Common::current_request_is( 'frontend' )`--to improve performance, additionally being able to detect more things: REST API, Ajax, or WP-Cron requests.
 * Add "build:pot" npm command that gets ran upon Composer archive.
 * Rename files, folders, class names, and namespaces to be PSR-4 compatible to avoid deprecation notices as of Composer 1.10.0 (March 10, 2020).